FIFA 22’s cover star has been confirmed ahead of the trailer reveal

 The name suggests this technology will involve EA harnessing the power of these new consoles to give players even more realistic, smooth animations and movements but we’ll have to wait until July 20 to find out for sure.
 At the very least, we know that earlier this year EA promised a “massive year of innovation” across its line of sports titles, with the FIFA franchise being a part of that line, which teases the possibility of interesting changes in a series that tends towards evolution rather than revolution.

-EA will wrap up its spotlight series with its main EA Play Live stream on July 22 at 10am PDT / 1pm EDT / 6pm BST, in which it promises “to make games the unwavering focus” and highlight “games that are coming out soon rather than in the all-to-distant future” across its 40 minute run-time.
+EA will wrap up its spotlight series with its main EA Play Live stream on July 22 at 10am PDT / 1pm EDT / 6pm BST (3am AEST on July 23), in which it promises “to make games the unwavering focus” and highlight “games that are coming out soon rather than in the all-to-distant future” across its 40 minute run-time.